Bikeman868/NPL/docs/SYNTAX.md

 ## Emit

-Emit statements start with the reserved word `emit` followed by at least one space, then a message type qualified identifer followed by a scope block.
-As usual in NPL, the opening `{` of the scope block must be on the same line as the `emit` keyword because you can omit the scope block to accept a message but do no processing on it.
+Emit statements start with the reserved word `emit` followed by at least one space, then an expression that evaluates to a message.

 Emit statements can only exist within the scope blocks of `accept` or `test` statements.

+Very often, the expression after the `emit` statement is an expression that constructs a new message.
+You can consutruct a message from scratch using the message type identifier followed by a scope block that initializes the message, or you can use a message instance followed by a scope block to clone an existing message modifying some of it's properties along the way.

-Inside the scope block you can have two further scope blocks.
-The `message` scope block defines the fields of the message to emit, and the `context` scope block optionally adjusts the context of the new message.
+Inside the scope block you can have three further scope blocks.
+The `message` scope block defines the fields of the message to emit, the `context` scope block optionally adjusts the context of the new message, and the `route` scope block optionally defines how the message should be routed.
+Note that `route` should be used sparignly, as routing is supposed to happen within pipes so that processes are fully reusable.

 Inside the `message` scope block should be a list of the fields of the message on separate lines.
 As usual in NPL, if there is only one field it can be all on one line, otherwise the fields must be separated by line breaks.